 What is the Minnesota franchise tax?

-Minnesota's franchise tax works just like a corporate income tax.
-This tax targets the portion of your net income that comes from Minnesota, not your worldwide profits.
+Minnesota's franchise tax functions much like a corporate income tax, applied to net income with state-specific adjustments.
+The tax targets the portion of your net income that comes from Minnesota, not your worldwide profits.
 If you're a C corporation (or an LLC/partnership that chose C-corp status), you pay this directly to Minnesota at a flat 9.8% rate.

 Who must file the Minnesota franchise tax?